quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part102_17.7_Code_Listi.md

 :p How does the system equilibrate to its ground state?
 ??x
 The system equilibrates to its ground state over time.
-When the difference \( t_b - t_a \) is large (e.g., 20T), the system has enough time to decay to its ground state, resulting in a wave function that resembles the expected Gaussian distribution. x??
+When the difference $t_b - t_a$ is large (e.g., 20T), the system has enough time to decay to its ground state, resulting in a wave function that resembles the expected Gaussian distribution. x??

 ---